sogeking-pixel/LoRaWAN-Optimization-Free/README.md

-# LoRaWAN Low Bandwidth Optimization
+# LoRaWAN Simulation with ADR++ and Event Optimization

 ## Overview